-- 3. If the cables are disconnected from the back of the server, that is, you disconnected the cables because you removed the server completely out of the rack, reconnect the cables. - For instructions to reconnect cables to the back of the server, see Reconnect Power and Data Cables. - To identify the location of cable connectors on the back of the server, refer to Back Panel Connector Locations.
+- 3. If the cables are disconnected from the back of the server, because you removed the server completely out of the rack, reconnect the cables. - For instructions to reconnect cables to the back of the server, see Reconnect Power and Data Cables. - To identify the location of cable connectors on the back of the server, refer to Back Panel Connector Locations.